China property controls seen in Ping An Bank shift

 A second banker from another of China’s major banks also said his bank had yet to change its mortgage lending practices.

-Ping An Bank, majority-owned by Ping An Insurance, the world’s second-largest life insurer by market value, said on Tuesday it had barred all its branches from approving home loans and that it has reduced mortgage lending in “recent years”.
+Ping An Bank, majority-owned by Ping An Insurance (2318.HK), the world’s second-largest life insurer by market value, said on Tuesday it had barred all its branches from approving home loans and that it has reduced mortgage lending in “recent years”.

 “Our head office has asked branches to hand over the right to examine and approve mortgage loans recently and all mortgage cases will be handled by the headquarters,” Ping An said in an email reply to Reuters.